Level III NICU at Memorial Hermann Southwest

 We encourage them to be at their infant's bedside as often and for as long as they desire.
 We encourage them to hold their infant skin-to skin (Kangaroo Care) as soon as their infant is stable, and we encourage them to remain with their infant to provide support during any exam, care giving task or procedure.

 To encourage their hands-on involvement they are provided with guidelines outlining each step of their infant's development to let them know not only what to expect from their infant but also what they can actively do to help their infant.
-They are also invited and encouraged to be a part of weekly interdisciplinary rounds to ensure that they feel involved and to give them the opportunity to address concerns with the many disciplines involved in their infant's care.
+They are also invited and encouraged to be a part of interdisciplinary rounds to ensure that they are involved and to give them the opportunity to address questions with the many disciplines involved in their infant's care.

+Discharge planning that begins at admission are essential in the NICU.
+Starting at admission, parents are educated about their babies' specific needs.
+Special focus is given to preterm infant development, and parents are taught how to best help their premature baby adapt to their environment.
 The unit has a NICU Navigator who assists parents with any needs they or their baby may have to prepare a smooth transition to home.
-The Navigator assists parents in finding a pediatrician in close proximity to home that meets their baby's special needs.
+The Navigator assists parents in finding a pediatrician in close proximity to home that meets their baby's individual needs.
 She also coordinates these visits with the baby's insurance provider to ensure coverage.

-When follow up is needed with specialists, such as surgeons, pulmonary, or gastroenterologists, the NICU Navigator arranges for the appointments and provides pertinent information to the specialists to ensure that they are aware of the baby's special needs.
-The Navigator provides in-depth teaching for families with babies who go home with special needs such as ostomy care, central line care, gastrostomy tubes and nasal tube feeding, and home oxygen therapy.
+When follow up is needed with specialists, such as surgeons, pulmonary, or gastroenterologists, the NICU Navigator arranges for the appointments and provides pertinent information to the specialists to ensure that they are aware of the baby's individual needs.
+The Navigator provides in-depth teaching for families with babies who go home with special needs such as ostomy care, gastrostomy tubes, and home oxygen therapy.
 She is also responsible for ensuring that babies who need assistance with the Early Childhood Intervention program are registered with that program.

 Dedicated Breastfeeding Support